 The student should experience compensating for the power changes with appropriate pitch and balance inputs – effectively remaining straight and level (although not yet taught).

 The instructor should trim the aeroplane as required.

 The use of elevator trim to relieve control loads and maintain a constant attitude is demonstrated next.
-Be aware that the aeroplane is trimmed for an attitude, not an altitude or airspeed.
-The student should be asked to hold a constant attitude – any attitude will do – you then apply trim to load the control (caution: do not use excessive amounts of trim in case the student suddenly lets go of the control column).
+Then the student should be given the controls in an out-of-trim state, asked to hold a constant attitude – any attitude will do – asking them to apply trim to unload the control (caution: do not use excessive amounts of trim in case the student suddenly lets go of the control column), while keeping 'the picture' in front the same.
 When the student can feel that they are pushing or pulling in an effort to maintain the attitude they should move the trim in the appropriate direction to remove the load.

 To trim the aeroplane the student should be encouraged to gradually relax their grip on the control column as they neutralise the control forces and, looking outside at the attitude, observe any change.
 If a change is observed, the desired attitude should be re-selected with the primary flight controls, then pause while equilibrium is re-established, and then re-trim and start the checking process again.
 As already pointed out, the student at this stage cannot feel subtle control pressures.
 However, the changing attitude should be relatively easy to detect.
 The aim is to be able to fly the aeroplane at a constant attitude, using only a finger and thumb grip, and this will not be achieved in one lesson.

 Point out the white arc on the airspeed indicator.